 Cecconi M, De Backer D, Antonelli M, et al. Consensus on circulatory shock and hemodynamic monitoring.
 Task force of the European Society of Intensive Care Medicine.
 Intensive Care Med.
 2014 Dec;40(12):1795-815. doi: 10.1007/s00134-014-3525-z.
 Epub 2014 Nov 13.
 PubMed PMID: 25392034; PubMed Central PMCID: PMC4239778.

 Spahn DR, Bouillon B, Cerny V, et al. Management of bleeding and coagulopathy following major trauma: an updated European guideline.
 Crit Care.
 2013 Apr 19;17(2):R76. doi: 10.1186/cc12685.
 PubMed PMID: 23601765; PubMed Central PMCID: PMC4056078.

 Symptoms of shock (usually rapidly evolving) and of the underlying disease are seen.

 Imaging studies are crucial: Chest radiographs may show pneumothorax.
 Computed tomography (CT) angiography may confirm pulmonary embolism.
 Ultrasonography may detect or suggest cardiac tamponade, heart tumors, intracardiac thrombosis, pneumothorax, and venous thrombosis associated with pulmonary embolism.

 Manage the underlying condition as soon as possible.
 In patients with cardiac tamponade, perform pericardiocentesis.
-In the case of tension pneumothorax, perform decompression.
-In patients with pulmonary embolism, administer thrombolysis and anticoagulation therapy (see Pulmonary Embolism).
-In the case of heart tumor, intracardiac thrombosis, or cardiac tamponade related to aortic dissection or heart wall rupture, refer the patient for cardiac surgery.
+In case of tension pneumothorax, perform decompression.
+In patients with pulmonary embolism, consider administration of thrombolysis and start anticoagulation therapy if feasible (see Pulmonary Embolism).
+In case of a heart tumor, intracardiac thrombosis, or cardiac tamponade related to aortic dissection or heart wall rupture, refer the patient for cardiac surgery.